How to remove 'n' from a string in Python

 print(result)--OUTPUT--iocet aoucemet

-[char for char in text if char != 'n']builds a temporary list of all characters that are not'n'. - After the list is created, the
+• First, [char for char in text if char != "n"] builds a list of characters, but it only includes those that pass the conditional check.

 Using regular expressions with re.sub()